 American Childhood Cancer Organization - This foundation's mission is to provide information and awareness for children and adolescents with cancer and their families, to advocate for their needs, and to support research so every child survives and leads a long and healthy life.

 Camp Mak-A-Dream - Camp Mak-A-Dream is a cost-free camp in Montana for children (ages 6-14), teens (ages 15-18) and young adults (age 18-30) with cancer.
 They also offer a camp for siblings (ages 6-17) who have a brother or sister with cancer.

 CancerCare - CancerCare is a national nonprofit organization that provides free, professional support services to anyone affected by cancer.

-Cancer.Net: Moving Forward - A patient education video series for young adults with cancer.
+Cancer.Net: For Young Adults and Teenagers - Information and Moving Forward, a patient education video series for young adults with cancer, will be found here.

 Friends Health Connection - Offers educational programs as well as a worldwide support network that links individuals with the same health problems on a customized, one-to-one basis for mutual support.

 LITE Program - The LITE program, at The Cancer Institute of New Jersey, provides long-term evaluation, support, and health education for the growing population of childhood cancer survivors.